bpi/bhq_translation/README.md

 ###Exercises with easy stimulus sets
 ####Step 1
 The sounds for the first two exercises (Mixed Signals and Auditory Ace) should be translated first.
-These are a relatively easy set of stimuli and help us establish that the recording methods meet our requirements.
+This is a relatively easy set of stimuli and will help us establish that the recording methods meet our requirements.
 * dual_modes (Mixed Signals).
 * nback_card_auditory (Auditory Ace).

-Please tranlate and record [this](easy_translations.md) stimulus set.
+Please translate and record [this](easy_translations.md) stimulus set.

 ####Step 2
 When the previous step is completed you can start workig on True North.
 This is another relatively easy stimulus set.